allan-tulane/cmps2200-assignment-05/assignment-05.md

 Distance** problem.
 This allowed us to implement a simple recursive algorithm in Python that was horribly inefficient.
-We're going to implement a slightly different version of edit distance that includes substitutions, develop a top-down memoization scheme and then implement a way to visualize the optimal sequence of edits.
+We're going to implement a slightly different version of edit distance that includes substitutions, develop an efficient memoization scheme and then implement a way to visualize the optimal sequence of edits.